 Leaving a Child Unattended in a Motor Vehicle

-Under Florida law it is a crime to leave a child unattended or unsupervised in a motor vehicle which could cause great bodily harm or a permanent disability to the child.
-In many of these cases, the parent acted without realizing that the child is in the vehicle, especially when the child is in a backward facing car seat.
+Florida law prohibits leaving a child unattended or unsupervised in a motor vehicle which could cause great bodily harm or a permanent disability to the child.
+In many of these cases, the parent acted without realizing that the child is in the vehicle, especially when the child is in a backward-facing car seat.

 Under Florida Statute Section 316.6135, the prosecutor must prove the following elements of the crime at trial:

 - The defendant was the parent, legal guardian, or person responsible for the child;

 - The child was less than six (6) years of age;

 - The defendant left the child unattended or unsupervised in a motor vehicle for more than 15 minutes or while the motor was running causing the health of the child to be in danger.

 If you have been charged with leaving a child unsupervised or unattended in a motor vehicle, contact an experienced Tampa criminal defense attorney that can defend you against this serious criminal charge.